Velocidex/velociraptor-docs/content/vql_reference/misc/query/_index.md

-query|A VQL Query to parse and execute.|Any (required) env|A dict of args to insert into the scope.|ordereddict.Dict cpu_limit|Average CPU usage in percent of a core.|float64
+query|A VQL Query to parse and execute.|Any (required) env|A dict of args to insert into the scope.|ordereddict.Dict cpu_limit|Average CPU usage in percent of a core.|float64 iops_limit|Average IOPs to target.|float64 progress_timeout|If no progress is detected in this many seconds, we terminate the query and output debugging information|float64

 ### Description